SELF-TEST: Are You Ready To Be A Direct-Pay (DPC) Doctor? The 8 Q’s.

 SOCIO-ECONOMIC PROFILE of YOUR CURRENT PATIENTS.
 According to Concierge Medicine Today, while over 63% of current concierge medical programs cost less than $135 per month, the socio-economic profile of patients in successful concierge medicine practices typically consists of middle class / affluent individuals and families.

 AGE RANGE of CURRENT PATIENTS.
 According to industry consultants, more than 50% of your current patient-base (last 24 months) should be 40+ in order to start, sustain and grow a successful concierge medicine practice in the future.
-(Source: Concierge Medicine Today)
+(Source: The DPC Journal/Concierge Medicine Today)

 Technology, Marketing and Collection Barriers.
 A physician and thought leader recently said “There are a number of barriers to implementing direct [or Concierge] practice.
 In short, they are technology barriers, and these are multiple, so one must have an integrated platform of health IT.”

 She adds “The second major barrier is marketing, customer discovery and validation of pricing.
 The Third is collections, as you will need some methodology to create streamlined money flow from patients into your bank account.
 The list of Health IT platforms that also enable streamlined direct practice collections is very short.
 The Fourth is legal, as physicians are making the transition from a variety of third party contracts.
 Direct collection of money from patients violates these contracts, in particular Medicare is a felony offense.”